sp-aryan-biswal/mondrian-art/README.md

 # mondrian-art
-A Mondrian art created using HTML and CSS (Grid) as a learning project.
+Composition No. III by Piet Mondrian created using HTML and CSS (Grid) as a learning project.